flectra-hq/flectra/doc/setup/install.rst

   $ source /usr/share/virtualenvwrapper/virtualenvwrapper.sh

 This will install virtualenvwrapper_ and activate it immediately.
-Now, let's install the tools required to build Odoo dependencies if needed:
+Now, let's install the tools required to build Flectra dependencies if needed:

 .. code-block:: console